PaulDuvall/aws-5-mins/vpc-reachability/README.md

-**NOTE: This video has not been released yet.**

-You can find the 5-minute video that walks through all of the steps described here.
+You can find the [5-minute video](https://youtu.be/71bEDGvkQns) that walks through all of the steps described [here](https://youtu.be/71bEDGvkQns).

 In this episode, we'll be looking at [Amazon VPC Reachability Analyzer](https://docs.aws.amazon.com/vpc/latest/reachability/what-is-reachability-analyzer.html).